 Intern architects in good standing may voluntarily resign from the AIBC in writing at any time.
 You must be up to date with your annual renewal fees to be able to resign in good standing.
 If you resign part way through the year after having paid your annual fee, you will be eligible for a partial refund.

 If you would like to resign, please review your options in Bulletin 5: Resignation of Registration (PDF).
-To proceed with your resignation from the AIBC please send a notice in writing to the Registration and Licensing Department at email@example.com.
+To proceed with your resignation from the AIBC please complete the Resignation, Retirement Request – Associates (PDF) and email it to the Registration and Licensing Department at firstname.lastname@example.org

 Apply for reinstatement of registration